mfonthom/portfolio/README.md

-# About this Project
+# Portfolio Summary

-This project is about my Portfolio, It contains a rundown summary of my journey so far as a developer.
+This is my Portfolio, It contains a rundown summary of my journey so far as a developer. <br/>
-My name is Mfonabasi Thompson.
+My name is <b>Mfonabasi Thompson</b>.
 I am a Frontend developer with 3+ years experience, specilaized in React Framework.
 I look forward to working with you

 ## Available Scripts